yjzhenglamarmota/yujiezheng_website/content/project/Tectonics/index.md

 Together with my wonderful collaborators, we've delved into:

 (1) Cascadia Slow Slip Events - InSAR has proven to be a stellar tool, beautifully complementing GPS measurements.
+(Zheng, PhD Thesis, 2019)

 (2) Galapagos Sierra Negra - Our study on trapdoor faulting has been pivotal in constraining the absolute chamber volume.
+(Zheng et al., 2022)

 (3) Hawaii Kilauea post-2018 Caldera Collapse - A blended approach of InSAR and GPS measurements has been invaluable in uncovering the mysteries of Kilauea's magmatic system.
+(Wang et al., 2021)